JJConsulting/JJMasterData/doc/Documentation/articles/multiple_forms.md

 JJMasterData only supports one form per HTML document.
 If you need multiple `JJFormView` or `JJDataPanel` instances, you put them in the same form.

+If MasterData does not find the id `masterdata-form`, it will be considered the first form in the DOM.

 When you need multiple forms in your View alongside JJMasterData, you have two options:
 ## Using the TagHelper